Resources on Campus

 Counseling and Psychological Services

-Counseling and Psychological Services in Hudson Health Center is available to provide confidential counseling and psychological therapy.
+Counseling and Psychological Services in Cady Hall is available to provide confidential counseling and psychological therapy.
 Counseling needs may include personal problems, career objectives, or education concerns.
-Each student is eligible for 12 free counseling sessions per year.
+Each student can use up to 20 sessions per academic year, all of which are free under the Well Being Plan.

 Psychology and Social Work Clinic